Pobek/restonic/README.md

 When you want to use Restonic for production use, there are some steps I recommend doing before.

-1. create a directory to keep the executable in
+1. Create a directory to keep the executable in
-2. either add the directory to the `$PATH` variable or move the previously created directory under an existed directory within the `$PATH` variable.
+2. Either add the directory to the `$PATH` variable or move the previously created directory under an existed directory within the `$PATH` variable.
 Example:
 **Linux**:
     ```mkdir /opt/restonic```
     ```export PATH=/opt/restonic:$PATH```